The HertsCam Network

 The chapters of this book, edited by David Frost, were authored by 20 members of HertsCam and 7 colleagues from other countries who had participated in the International Teacher Leadership initiative.

-Download Val Hill's chapter on the TLDW programme here
+Download Val Hill's chapter from the Archive

 Picture